Museum Street Tavern

-The building is constructed of dark brown brick.
-The staircase and some first-floor doors are original, while the fireplaces and some plaster work date from the 1863 alterations.
-There is late-19th-century stained glass around the wide door, with a colourful design in the tympanum above, incorporating the name "Thomas's Hotel".
+The building is constructed of buff-brown brick.
+The staircase and some first-floor doors are original, while the fireplaces and some plasterwork date from the 1863 alterations.
+Late-19th-century stained glass surrounds the wide entrance door, with a colourful design in the tympanum above incorporating the name "Thomas's Hotel".

 The pub was Grade II listed in 1978.
-By 2022, it was owned by the Stonegate Pub Company, which closed it for conversion into a Be At One cocktail bar.
+By 2022 it was owned by the Stonegate Pub Company, which closed it for conversion into a Be At One cocktail bar.
 In 2023 it reopened as the Museum Street Tavern.